top of page

 7-Day Switzerland Itinerary for Families

-This guide lays out three 7-day Switzerland itineraries tailored for families and first-time visitors, depending on whether you arrive via Zurich Airport, Geneva Airport, or Milan Airport.
+This guide lays out three 7-day Switzerland itineraries tailored for families and first-time visitors.
+The routes vary based on your arrival airport: Zurich, Geneva, or Milan.
+Each plan features:

-• A clear day-by-day breakdown with scenic rail and road connections
+• A detailed day-by-day breakdown with scenic rail and road connections

-• Kid-friendly sights and activities that are exciting but not exhausting
+• Kid-friendly sights and activities that are exciting yet not exhausting

-• Travel tips based on late spring, summer, or early autumn — when weather is mild and mountain excursions are running
+• Travel tips based on late spring, summer, or early autumn — when the weather is mild, and mountain excursions are available

-Click on the city's name to directly access the 7-day Switzerland itinerary starting from Geneva or Milan.
+Click on the city's name to access the 7-day Switzerland itinerary starting from Geneva or Milan.

 7 Days in Switzerland – Starting in Zurich

-This is the standard tourist route most travellers to Switzerland arriving in Zurich will do.
-Along your way, especially in Lucerne and Interlaken you will meet many fellow visitors.
+This is the standard tourist route most travelers to Switzerland take when arriving in Zurich.
+Along the way, especially in Lucerne and Interlaken, you will meet many fellow visitors.

 Map of the Route